top of page

 Instructor

-Every parent knows that kids are experts at getting bumps, bruises, and bugs—usually when it’s least convenient.
-Whether it’s a sudden fever in the middle of the night, a scraped knee on the sidewalk, or a tumble from the backyard swing set, knowing what to do in those first few moments can make a huge difference.
+Every parent knows that kids are natural explorers—sometimes leading to bumps, bruises, and unexpected emergencies.
+Whether it’s a sudden fever in the middle of the night, a scraped knee on the sidewalk, or a tumble from a swing set, knowing what to do in those critical moments can make a real difference.
+Northern Nevada CPR provides the training and knowledge you need to act quickly and confidently.

 First Aid for Fevers

-A fever is usually a sign that the body is fighting off an infection.
-While it can feel alarming, most fevers are not emergencies.
+A fever is often the body’s way of fighting infection.
+While alarming, most fevers are not emergencies.

-• Keep them hydrated: Encourage water, clear fluids, or electrolyte drinks.
+• Keep them hydrated: Offer water, clear fluids, or electrolyte drinks.

-• Dress them comfortably: Light clothing and a cool room help regulate body temperature.
+• Dress comfortably: Light clothing and a cool room help regulate temperature.

-• Use medication when needed: For discomfort, age-appropriate doses of acetaminophen (Tylenol) or ibuprofen (Motrin) can help.
-Never give aspirin to children.
+• Use medication wisely: Age-appropriate doses of acetaminophen or ibuprofen can ease discomfort.
+Avoid aspirin in children.

-• Monitor closely: Watch for signs of serious illness like lethargy, breathing trouble, rash, or a fever over 104°F (40°C).
+• Monitor closely: Watch for serious signs like lethargy, breathing difficulty, rash, or a fever over 104°F (40°C).

 Call a doctor if:

-• Your child is under 3 months old and has a fever
+• Your child is under 3 months with a fever

-• There are symptoms like stiff neck, trouble breathing, or a seizure
+• Symptoms include stiff neck, trouble breathing, or seizures

 First Aid for Cuts and Scrapes

-• Stop the bleeding: Apply gentle pressure with a clean cloth or bandage.
+• Stop bleeding with gentle pressure using a clean cloth.

-• Clean the wound: Rinse under running water.
-Use mild soap around (not inside) the cut.
+• Rinse the wound under running water; use mild soap around the cut.

-• Cover with a bandage: Keep it clean and dry.
-Change it daily or if it becomes wet or dirty.
+• Cover with a clean bandage, changing it if it becomes wet or dirty.

 • The cut is deep or gaping